DALBHARAT (DALBHARAT) gets the numbers-first treatment here, tracking income trends, margins, valuation, and shareholding patterns.

 Dalmia Bharat Shareholding Pattern

-Foreign institutional investors (FIIs) held 7.2% as of March 2026, down from 8.2% a year ago.
+Foreign institutional investors (FIIs) trimmed their stake to 7.2% as of March 2026, down from 8.2% a year ago.

-The DII stake stands at 20.2% as of March 2026, versus 17.4% in the year-ago period.
+Domestic institutional investors (DIIs) held 20.2% as of March 2026, versus 17.4% in the year-ago period.

 | Quarter | Promoter | FII | DII | Public |